dotnet/machinelearning-samples/samples/csharp/getting-started/AdvancedExperiment_AutoML/README.md

 ## Automated Machine Learning

 Automated machine learning (AutoML) automates the end-to-end process of applying machine learning to real-world problems.
-Given a dataset, AutoML iterates over different data featurizations, machine learning algorithms, hyperparamters, etc. to select the best model based on training scores.
+Given a dataset, AutoML iterates over different data featurizations, machine learning algorithms, hyperparamters, etc. to select the best model.

 While running a default experiment can be achieved simply, many aspects of the experiment can be customized.
 The following walk through demonstrates those details.